jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 <p align="center"><a href="/images/syscall-code-5.png"><img src="/images/syscall-code-5.png"></a></p>

-As a side note - this is just a small subset of the implemented native struts and flags.
-If you want to see how all this really looks like, then take a look at the [Native.cs](https://github.com/jhalon/SharpCall/blob/master/Native.cs) file from the SharpCall project on my GitHub.
+As a side note - this is just a small subset of the implemented native structs and flags.
+If you want to see the full implementation, then take a look at the [Native.cs](https://github.com/jhalon/SharpCall/blob/master/Native.cs) file from the SharpCall project on my GitHub.

-Also, take note on how call the [public](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/public) keyword before each struct and flag enumerator.
+Also, take note on how we call the [public](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/public) keyword before each struct and flag enumerator.
 This is done so that we can access the objects from other files in our program.

 Awesome, now that we have those implemented we can go ahead and convert the C++ data types of NtCreateFile to C# data types.
 After conversion your C# syntax should look like this: